Selective decay by Casimir dissipation in fluids: Introduction

-The word ``anticipated'' was used in \cite{SaBa1981,SaBa1985} when naming AVM, because if one were to take $\theta\simeq\Delta t$, where $\Delta t$ is the time step of the numerical method, the term proportional to $\theta$ in the last parenthesis of (\ref{AVM-eqn}) would approximate the vorticity at $t+\Delta t$ for the pure Hamiltonian vorticity evolution at linear order in $\Delta t$.
+The word ``anticipated'' was introduced in \cite{SaBa1981,SaBa1985} when naming AVM, because if one were to take $\theta\simeq\Delta t$, where $\Delta t$ is the time step of the numerical method, the term proportional to $\theta$ in the last parenthesis of (\ref{AVM-eqn}) would approximate the vorticity at $t+\Delta t$ for the pure Hamiltonian vorticity evolution at linear order in $\Delta t$.
 The AVM approach has been very intriguing in the modelling of 2D incompressible turbulence and much has been written about it in that literature.
-These ideas and particularly the choice of the time-scale parameter $\theta$ have also been discussed recently in the context of shallow water modelling, see, e.g., \cite{ChGuRi2011,ChGuRi2011b}.
-The other \emph{scale-selective} AVM models considered in \cite{SaBa1981,SaBa1985} can be obtained by making an appropriate choice for the differential operator $L$ in equation (\ref{2LPB-2D}), or (\ref{2LPB-2D-vort-eqn}). \cite{SaBa1981,SaBa1985} take $L=\Delta^8$, corresponding to the Sobolev space $H^8$. \end{itemize} \end{remark}
+These ideas and particularly the choice of the time-scale parameter $\theta$ have also been discussed again recently in the context of shallow water modelling, see, e.g., \cite{ChGuRi2011,ChGuRi2012,We2012} and Section \ref{RSW-sec} below.